prof-rossetti/my-banner-rb/README.md

 ## Configuration

 From the [Google Calendar API's quickstart guide](https://developers.google.com/calendar/quickstart/ruby), click "Enable the Calendar API" and follow the instructions to create a new app and generate new credentials.
 Store the resulting **credentials.json** in the root directory of this repo.

 From a developer console (`bin/console`), for the first time only, invoke `MyBanner::GoogleCalendarAPI.new.client` to receive a redirect URL, follow the URL to log in with your Google Account, then copy and paste the code back into the development console and press "ENTER".
 This will generate a **token.yaml** file in the root directory of this repository and store an access token there.
 The access token will be used to authorize subsequent requests.

+Finally, move both the **credentials.json** and **token.yaml** files into the **google_auth** directory before proceeding.

 ## Usage